 Who should attend: Institutional investors, asset managers, government agency staff, BDMs, policymakers, congressional aides, lobbyists, think-tank leaders

 Steve’s entrepreneurial career began in 1985 when he co-founded America Online (AOL).
-Under Steve’s leadership, AOL became the world’s largest and most valuable internet company, driving the worldwide adoption of a medium that has transformed business and society.
-AOL was the first internet company to go public and among the best performing stocks of the 1990s, delivering a 11,616% return to shareholders.
-At its peak, nearly half of internet users in the United States used AOL.
+Under Steve’s leadership, AOL became the world’s largest and most valuable Internet company, helping to drive the worldwide adoption of a medium that has transformed business and society.
+AOL was the first Internet company to go public, and the best performing stocks of the 1990s, delivering a 11,616% return to shareholders.
+At its peak, nearly half of Internet users in the United States used AOL.
 In 2000, Steve negotiated the largest merger in business history, bringing together AOL and Time Warner in a transaction that gave AOL shareholders a majority stake in the combined company.
 To facilitate the merger, Steve agreed to step down as CEO when the merger closed.

 Steve’s passion for helping entrepreneurs remains his driving force.
-He was the founding chair of the Startup America Partnership— an effort launched at the White House to accelerate high-growth entrepreneurship throughout the nation.
-Steve also was the founding co-chair of the National Advisory Council on Innovation & Entrepreneurship, and a member of President Obama’s Council on Jobs and Competitiveness, where he chaired the subcommittee on entrepreneurship.
-In 2014, Steve was named a Presidential Ambassador for Global Entrepreneurship.
+Recently named co-chair of the National Advisory Council for Innovation and Entrepreneurship, the Council will advise on the development of a National Entrepreneurship Strategy and continue to support policies that will ensure America’s competitiveness globally.
+He was the founding chair of the Startup America Partnership— an effort launched at the White House in 2011 to accelerate high-growth entrepreneurship throughout the nation.
+Steve also was a member of President Obama’s Council on Jobs and Competitiveness, where he chaired the subcommittee on entrepreneurship.

 Steve has been a leading voice in shaping government policy on issues related to entrepreneurship, working across the aisle to advance public policies that expand access to capital and talent.
-He was instrumental in passing the JOBS (Jumpstart Our Business Startups) Act, and is active in advocating on behalf of immigration reform.
+He was instrumental in passing the JOBS (Jumpstart Our Business Startups) Act and the Investing in Opportunities Act, and is active in advocating on behalf of immigration reform and legislation that supports and accelerates the emergence of startup ecosystems in rising cities.

 Mitchell E. Daniels, Jr. is the 12th president of Purdue University and the former governor of Indiana.
 He was elected Indiana’s 49th governor in 2004 in his first bid for any elected office, and then re-elected in 2008 with more votes than any governor in the state's history.
 During his tenure, Indiana went from an $800 million deficit to its first AAA credit rating, led the nation in infrastructure building and passed sweeping education and healthcare reforms.
 After a series of transformations, which included the biggest tax cut in state history, the nation’s most sweeping deregulation of the telecommunications industry and a host of other reforms aimed at strengthening the state’s economy, Indiana was rated a top five state for business climate and number one for state infrastructure and effectiveness of state government as Daniels exited office.
 Indiana’s business climate is now rated among the nation’s best.
 At Purdue, Daniels has prioritized student affordability and reinvestment in the university’s strengths.
 Breaking with a 36-year trend, Purdue has held tuition unchanged from 2012 through at least the 2020-21 academic year.
 Simultaneously, room rates have remained steady, meal plan rates have fallen about 10%, and student borrowing has dropped 33% while investments in student success and STEM research have undergone unprecedented growth.
 It is less expensive to attend Purdue today than it was in 2012.
 In recognition of his leadership as both a governor and a university president, Daniels was named among the Top 50 World Leaders by Fortune Magazine in 2015 and was elected to the American Academy of Arts and Sciences in 2019.
 Prior to becoming governor, Daniels served as chief of staff to Senator Richard Lugar, senior advisor to President Ronald Reagan and Director of the Office of Management and Budget under President George W. Bush.
 He also was the CEO of the Hudson Institute, a major contract research organization.
 During an 11-year career at Eli Lilly and Company, he held a number of top executive posts including president of Eli Lilly’s North American pharmaceutical operations.
 Daniels earned a bachelor's degree from Princeton’s Woodrow Wilson School of Public and International Affairs and a law degree from Georgetown.
 He is the author of three books and a contributing columnist in the Washington Post.
 He and his wife Cheri have four daughters and six grandchildren.